 Richmond Pubs | Riverside Taverns & Heated Beer Gardens

-We’ve got ten more reasons for you to spend a day in Richmond…
+We’ve got twelve more reasons for you to spend a day in Richmond…

 …and they’re all pub-shaped.

 Together they go by the name of: The Finest Richmond Pubs.
-Although, individually, you can call them, well:
+Although, individually, you can call them:

 The White Cross

 The White Cross is an iconic pub on Richmond’s riverside.
-It’s right on the edge of the water, which we mean quite literally – at high tide, the river has been known to flood the terrace.
-But when the tide’s out and the sun’s out, the front courtyard is a lovely spot with a decent number of tables and chairs – otherwise, if it’s busy (which it often is) you can order and then perch on the riverbank just beyond.
+It’s right on the edge of the water, which we mean quite literally – at high tide, the river floods the terrace and forces everyone to stay for another pint.
+The front courtyard is a lovely spot with a decent number of tables and chairs – otherwise, if it’s busy (which it often is) you can order and then perch on the riverbank just beyond.
 If you’re a history fan, you might like to know that The White Cross actually dates back to 1780, when it was called The Waterman’s Arms.
 If you’re not a history fan, well, then, maybe you like rugby, in which case you’ll also like the fact that they screen most of the big games.
 On Sundays they do a roast, with a vegetarian option.
-And, if all that’s not titillating enough (excuse our French), come winter it becomes one of the best London pubs with open fires.
-Oof, we can hear the crackles now.
+And, if all that’s not titillating enough, come winter it’s one of the London’s cosiest pubs with a roaring open fire.

 –